Sophiasuyu/AI-Driven-Gamified-E-commerce-Livestreaming/README.md

 * Prepared the MVP for dissertation submission

----

 ## Future Work

-* Advanced gesture interactions (swipe to switch items)
-* Emotion-aware recommendation prompts
-* More realistic 3D jewellery rendering (HDRI + PBR materials)
-* Backend service for user behaviour logging
-* Integrating user testing data into adaptive UI logic

----

-## Acknowledgements

-* Creative Computing Institute (UAL)
-* MediaPipe (Google)
-* Three.js Community
-* Mentors and participants involved in user testing
+In the next stage, the project will focus on expanding both the interaction layer and the technical realism of the AR try-on system.

+Planned enhancements include: introducing advanced gesture-based interactions (such as swipe gestures for switching items), developing emotion-aware recommendation prompts that respond to users’ affective states, and improving visual fidelity through HDRI-based lighting and PBR materials for more realistic 3D jewellery rendering.

+On the system side, upcoming work involves building a backend service for user behaviour logging, enabling long-term engagement analysis, and integrating user testing data into adaptive UI logic, allowing the interface to evolve and personalise itself based on real user behaviour patterns.

+But yeah, overall, I’m genuinely happy with how this project turned out.
+I hope you enjoy experiencing it as much as I enjoyed building it, and I’d love to hear any suggestions or thoughts you may have:)